 Bringing School Home

 EFAA also works in partnership with Boulder Housing Partners on Bringing School Home, which provides affordable housing and educational opportunities for families with very young children.
-Click here to learn more.
+To learn how to apply, call our front desk at 303-442-3042 and ask about our Bringing School Home program.